BlockchainLabsNZ/BitHeroToken/audit/readme.md

 ## Observations

-- The deployed contracts are not source verified so we can't confirm if the source code we are auditing is the code that is deployed
+- Before the Audit the team has deployed contracts their to mainnet at the address of 0x91e8782aed0213659caea7d80975ac20ce9ebb38 & 0x5ba422338f85d19d92eaab161ce0ee2d93165116.
+To date niether of these contracts have been are source verified.
+We would recommend that the team source verified these contracts to confirm the are the same as the code that has been audited.

 # TBD